Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/covariance/covariance.rst

 Profiling
 =========

 The hardware resources utilization for the covariance matrix are listed in :numref:`tabCov`.
-(Vivado result)
+(AMD Vivado |trade| result)

 .. _tabCov: